rameshs01/TwitterRTHashTrends/README.md

 # TwitterRTHashTrends
-Twitter real time hash trends using apache storm and kafka
+Twitter real time hash trends using apache storm and kafka.

+Apache solor integration added to to index tweets and search.

 TODO: // deployment instructions